Last Updated: June 5, 2026

 Download

-Click on the Download icon above to open the Adopt PM/Software Standards Workflow.pdf file.
+Click the Download icon above and open the Adopt PM/MS Project Standards Workflow.pdf file.

 Update Journal for Working in Microsoft Project

-Update Journal on Adopt PM/Sofware Workflow - 15 minutes
+Update Journal on Adopt PM/MS Project Workflow - 15 minutes

-Journal Questions: Reflecting on the workflow for adopting PM/Software Standards described above:
+Journal Questions: Reflecting on the workflow for adopting PM/MS Project Standards described above:

 What is the most challenging aspect of this process, and why?